alanschwarz/odoo-nfc-attendance/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
 (See the [LICENSE](https://www.google.com/search?q=LICENSE) file for the full text).

 **Disclaimer**: This software is provided "as is", without warranty of any kind.
 The author is not responsible for any hardware damage or data loss.

----

-### What's next?

-Would you like me to help you create a **`requirements.txt`** file as well?
-Even though the script installs everything, having a `requirements.txt` is considered best practice for open-source Python projects.